2026 Categories

 Please state what the initiative is and why it was introduced, how it was developed and successfully implemented.
 Please also state the benefits for the practice including time and financial savings and the benefits for the supply chain and the client/end user.

-Education Architect of the Year (nursery - 6th)
+Education Architect of the Year (nursery - 6th), sponsored by Swisspearl

 This award is open to architects working on buildings - whether residential or teaching facilities – in the nursery, primary and secondary education sector including sixth form colleges.
 Your entry should include one built project completed in the year from 1 December 2024 – 1 December 2025 and a minimum of 1 other project either built or unbuilt.
 No more than four projects, in total, should be submitted and built projects should have been completed in the past three years.
 One project may be international.
 The judges will be looking for evidence of all-round design excellence including the ability to delight building users, an appropriate response to context and positive contribution to the community, sustainability and the promotion of wellbeing and fitness for purpose over a body of work.
 The size of the projects featured will not be a factor in their deliberations